By Victor Kumar

 Of course, you get what you pay for.

-Now, I’m not saying that you should ignore the fee that property managers charge,
+Now, I’m not saying that you should ignore the fee that property managers charge, because some slug you with additional fees for simple tasks.

 This can especially be the case with property managers who might charge a lower percentage of the weekly rent, but then charge high fees for renegotiating the lease, re-letting the property or even paying rates or general bills on your behalf.